 For a growing number of enterprises, the question is no longer if they will migrate to the cloud, but how.
 The agility advantages are just too compelling.
 So what is the right cloud strategy for your business?

-In the “old days” of cloud—circa 2013—you had two basic choices: public (think Amazon) or private (think VMware).
+In the “old days” of cloud strategy—circa 2013—you had two basic choices: public (think Amazon) or private (think VMware).
 But look how things have changed in just two short years.
 Today, that binary decision has been “clouded” by the concept of hybrid clouds.
 And native cloud technologies like OpenStack have changed the way workloads are deployed, transforming the way clouds are managed and funded.

 As the cloud landscape has matured, the approaches for implementing a cloud strategy have expanded.
 Today, your cloud capacity will likely be handled in one of four ways.
 In this blog series, we’ll review the relative advantages of these cloud alternatives and some key considerations to keep in mind as you consider your options.